Skip to main content

 According to the Higher Education Statistics Agency (HESA), there are 2.66 million students studying at UK higher education providers.

-Traditionally, student housing has been typically run down, (aside from newer purpose-built accommodation) and in much need of some maintenance and a make-over.
 Students today are interested in higher quality living to reflect their high student fees and would also like the best from their accommodation, as well as their education.
 Accommodation For Students (AFS) investigated what students require in a property, the most important aspects are listed below:

 • Speedy internet connection – 83%